Curriculum X

 Aims

-The programming language C++ is an incredibly popular language and despite being much older than Python, Java or JavaScript.
-The aim of the course is to offer all students at EMS an introduction to the powerful features of C++, to gain an insight into how to write fast and scalable code bases.
-The course will challenge you to write built-in features of Python yourself and gain the full understanding of object-orientation preparing you for any coding module offered by a degree within STEM.
+The programming language C++ is an incredibly popular language, despite being much older than Python, Java or JavaScript.
+The aim of this course is to offer all students at EMS an introduction to C++, which will help give an insight into how a more formal language works, allowing you to write fast and scalable code bases.
+It will therefore help to prepare you for coding modules within any STEM degree.
+C++ is also used by the British Informatics Olympiad in their finals, so it is good preparation for students planning to enter.
+This course assumes you have some basic Python knowledge, but no knowledge of C.

 Content

-Each week will provide a 45min lecture on a concept, such as input and output stream in C++.
-The 1.5h workshop session will be used to practice the skill in implementing the concept.
-You will also be set a task which requires you to apply the learnt concept independently.
+Each week will provide a lecture on a concept, such as pointers, or classes in C++.
+The subsequent workshop session will be used to practise the skill in implementing the concept.

 Who’s it for?

-Non computer scientists will benefit from learning general coding techniques, such as object orientation, which will help prepare for any STEM degree where coding is taught a supplementary skill.
-Computer Scientists will benefit from getting practical experience in coding with pointers and references.
+Non-Computer Science students will benefit from learning general coding techniques, which will help prepare for any STEM degree where coding is taught as a supplementary skill.
+Computer scientists will benefit from getting practical experience in coding with pointers and references, and other aspects that are missing or glossed over in python.
 This will not only benefit all those considering a degree in Computer Science, but also widen their career prospects.

 Aims